Academic discipline: Multidisciplinary

-Multidisciplinary knowledge is associated with more than one existing academic discipline or profession.
+Multidisciplinary (or pluridisciplinary) knowledge is associated with more than one existing academic discipline or profession.
 A multidisciplinary community or project is made up of people from different academic disciplines and professions.
-These people are engaged in working together as equal stakeholders in addressing a common challenge.
-A multidisciplinary person is one with degrees from two or more academic disciplines.
-This one person can take the place of two or more people in a multidisciplinary community.
-Over time, multidisciplinary work does not typically lead to an increase or a decrease in the number of academic disciplines.
 One key question is how well the challenge can be decomposed into subparts, and then addressed via the distributed knowledge in the community.
 The lack of shared vocabulary between people and communication overhead can sometimes be an issue in these communities and projects.
 If challenges of a particular type need to be repeatedly addressed so that each one can be properly decomposed, a multidisciplinary community can be exceptionally efficient and effective.

 There are many examples of a particular idea appearing in different academic disciplines, all of which came about around the same time.
 One example of this scenario is the shift from the approach of focusing on sensory awareness of the whole, "an attention to the 'total field'", a "sense of the whole pattern, of form and function as a unity", an "integral idea of structure and configuration".
 This has happened in art (in the form of cubism), physics, poetry, communication and educational theory.
 According to Marshall McLuhan, this paradigm shift was due to the passage from the era of mechanization, which brought sequentiality, to the era of the instant speed of electricity, which brought simultaneity.

 Multidisciplinary approaches also encourage people to help shape the innovation of the future.
 The political dimensions of forming new multidisciplinary partnerships to solve the so-called societal Grand Challenges were presented in the Innovation Union and in the European Framework Programme, the Horizon 2020 operational overlay.
 Innovation across academic disciplines is considered the pivotal foresight of the creation of new products, systems, and processes for the benefit of all societies' growth and wellbeing.
 Regional examples such as Biopeople and industry-academia initiatives in translational medicine such as SHARE.ku.dk in Denmark provide evidence of the successful endeavour of multidisciplinary innovation and facilitation of the paradigm shift.